God’s Authority (II)

 When one enters old age, the challenge one faces is not providing for a family or establishing one’s grand ambitions in life, but how to bid farewell to one’s life, how to meet the end of one’s life, how to put the period at the end of one’s own existence.
 Though on the surface it seems that people pay little attention to death, no one can avoid exploring the subject, for no one knows whether another world lies on the far side of death, a world that humans cannot perceive or feel, one they know nothing about.
 This makes people afraid to face death head-on, afraid to confront it as they ought, and instead they do their best to avoid the subject.
 And so it fills every person with dread about death, and adds a veil of mystery to this inevitable fact of life, casts a persistent shadow over every person’s heart.

 When one feels one’s body deteriorating, when one senses that one is drawing nearer to death, one feels a vague dread, an inexpressible fear.
-Fear of death makes one feel ever more lonely and helpless, and at this point one asks oneself: Where did I come from?
-Where am I going?
-Is this how I am going to die, with my life having breezed past me?
-Is this the period that marks the end of my life?
+Fear of death makes one feel ever more lonely and helpless, and at this point one asks oneself: Where did man come from?
+Where is man going?
+Is this how man is going to die, with his life having breezed past him?
+Is this the period that marks the end of man’s life?
 What, in the end, is the meaning of life?
 What is life worth, after all?
 Is it about fame and fortune?
 Is it about raising a family? … Regardless of whether one has thought about these specific questions, regardless of how deeply one fears death, in the depths of every person’s heart there is always a desire to probe the mysteries, a feeling of incomprehension about life, and mixed in with these, sentimentality about the world, a reluctance to leave.
 Perhaps no one can clearly articulate what it is that man fears, what it is that man wants to probe into, what it is that he is sentimental about and what he is reluctant to leave behind. …

 Because they fear death, people worry far too much; because they fear death, there is so much that they cannot let go of.
 When they are about to die, some people fret about this or that; they worry about their children, their loved ones, their wealth, as if by worrying they can erase the suffering and dread that death brings on, as if by maintaining a kind of intimacy with the living they can escape the helplessness and loneliness that accompany death.
 In the depths of the human heart there lies an inchoate fear, a fear of being parted from one’s loved ones, of never again laying eyes upon the blue sky, of never again looking upon the material world.
 A lonely soul, used to the company of its loved ones, is reluctant to release its grip and depart, all alone, for an unknown, unfamiliar world.